swanandlab/DBscorer/README.md

+# Detecting Animal Activity in Long Video

-It is also possible to detect activity of single housed rodent if you have recorded long video (Not shown with data but in principle its the same).
+If you have a long video recorded, it is also possible to detect animal activity (not shown with data, but the concept is the same).